Southeast Attack Squadron (SAS)

 d.
 If the ship does not enter the sortie, if both admirals agree, the ship may enter the battle at the beginning of a later sortie.

-b.
-Ships in Classes 1 through 3 may change any or all batteries between sorties.
+a.
+Ships may change or charge all batteries between sorties.

 a.
 A ship shall be declared sunk when any portion of the main deck on both sides of the hull is awash, or when any part of the hull is resting on the pond bottom.
 This rule applies to a sinking from any cause.